China Reports 2 Cases Of The Most Dangerous Type Of Plague

 Police are also guarding the quarantined emergency room of Chaoyang hospital, where the infected patients were first received and diagnosed, according to Caixin, an independent Chinese news outlet.

 Of the three versions of the disease, pneumonic plague is the only one that can be transmitted from one person to another by coughing, for example.
-The other variants are typically spread by an infected fleas or animals.
+The other variants are typically spread by infected fleas or animals.

 Pneumonic plague has symptoms of respiratory failure similar to pneumonia.
 Left untreated, it is fatal.